If you could understand plain English and have access to the Internet, then you can definitely study Math on your own.

 In this post, you will learn exactly the 9-step approach I used to teach myself Mathematics without relying on someone to teach me.

 - The #1 mindset many overlook when studying Math on their own

 - How to take your Math skills to the next level

 First of all, if you think you’re not a “Math person” (what the heck does a Math person look like, anyway) you might think that you’d need someone else to teach you Math in a classroom.

-With the abundance of free information, lectures, syllabi, ebooks, and MOOCS around, you can certainly self-study Math pretty easily as if you were in college.
+With all the available stuff for free online — lectures, syllabi, ebooks, and MOOCS — you can certainly self-study Math pretty easily as if you were in college.

 The best part is, you do it at your own pace.